Liberal Politics: Most Popular Articles

 Embryonic stem cell research is not illegal in the US.
 President Bush banned the use of federal funds to advance such research, but not private and state funding.
 Most scientists believe that embryonic stem cells hold the key to curing hundreds of diseases.
 On the other side, staunch pro-lifers believe that it's immoral to destroy a days-old embryo to save existing life.
 Page 2.

 The No Child Left Behind Act of 2002 was initially legislated for 5 years, and has since been temporarily extended, but not reauthorized by Congress.
-In early 2010, President Obama stated that he will seek NCLB reauthorization, but with controversial, tougher new standards.

 Profile and personal data on President Barack Obama, former U.S. Senator from Illinois.